idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

 #### String resource header (.loc)

 String resource header files are used for localization of programs written in C or C++ language.

+### Subtitles

+Subtitling offline or online software is often used not only to create, edit, and time code, but also to translate subtitles, including SubRip files, because it integrates video and audio context and offers various features specific to subtitling.

+For those wishing to translate subtitling files in CafeTran Espresso, the developer has recently added support for SRT and ITT files.
+The program can also open videos (Resources > Open movie) and offers access to YouTube as a Web resource (Resources > Web > YouTube.)

+#### Subtitles (.srt)

+SubRip Text files.

+#### Subtitles (.itt)

+iTunes Timed Text files.

 ### Paper document workflow